 The Electoral Commissioner has the authority to appoint hospitals, nursing homes, retirement villages and like facilities as declared institutions, to assist the residents and/or patients of these facilities who are unable to attend a polling place on election day.

-Election officials visited declared institutions from the Monday until Wednesday before election day.
+Election officials visited the declared institution from the Monday until Wednesday before election day.
+It was located at McMaugh Gardens Hostel - 39 King Street, Uralla NSW 2358.